defold/doc/docs/en/manuals/live-update-scripting.md

 6. If there are resources missing, then we need to download the archive and mount it.
 7. Make a http request and download the archive to `download_path`
 8. The data is downloaded, and it's time to mount it to the running engine.
-The next time the game is restarted, the mount is automatically readded.

 With the loading code in place, we can test the application.
 However, running it from the editor will not download anything.
 This is because Live update is a bundle feature.
 When running in the editor environment no resources are ever excluded.
 To make sure everything works fine, we need to create a bundle.